Physical origin of very-high-energy gamma rays from the low-luminosity active galactic nucleus NGC 4278 and implications for neutrino observations: Results

 Our results are shown in Figure~\ref{fig:EIC_fit_sum_extra}.
-The dashed curves are the SED from our RIAF model~\citep{Kimura_2020,Kimura_2021,Kimura_2021_b}, in both flaring and quasi-quiescent states, where the difference mainly due to accretion rate.
-The accretion rate in quasi-quiescent state is $\dot{m} = 6 \times 10^{-4}$, while it is $\dot{m} = 10^{-3}$ in the flaring state.
-The other parameters are keep the same, with the alpha parameter $\alpha = 0.4$ and plasma beta parameter $\beta = 0.7$.
-The best-fit parameters are summarized in Table~\ref{tab:EIC}.
-In the EIC scenario, a harder spectral index of electrons is injected to explain VHE gamma-rays, while the X-ray is fully explained with the RIAF model.
-Compare the SSC model, the EIC model provides a more reasonable explanation of the production of VHE gamma-rays in the quasi-quiescent state for the fixed value of Doppler factor $\delta = 2.7$.
-The corresponding total jet power is estimated as $P_{\rm jet} \simeq 1.3\times 10 ^{39}~\mathrm{erg~s^{-1}}$ (quasi-quiescent ) and $P_{\rm jet} \simeq 9.5\times 10 ^{39}~\mathrm{erg~s^{-1}}$ (flare), which are smaller than the total jet power inferred from radio observations.
-We estimate the blob positions to be $l \sim 5 \times 10^{15}\,\text{cm}$ and $3.3 \times 10^{16}\,\text{cm}$ for the quasi-quiescent and flaring states, respectively.
-Both values are compact compared to the radio emission region of the jet.
+The dashed curves are the SED from our RIAF model~\citep{Kimura:2019yjo,Kimura_2020,Kimura_2021,Kimura_2021_b}, in both flaring and quasi-quiescent states, where the difference is mainly due to accretion rate. {We adopt a set of best-fit EIC parameters corresponding to the lower boundary of the model uncertainty band shown in Figure~\ref{fig:EIC_fit_sum_extra}.
+The accretion rate is $\dot{m} = 1.1 \times 10^{-3}$ in the quasi-quiescent state, and it is $\dot{m} = 1.5\times10^{-3}$ in the flaring state.
+The other parameters are kept the same, with the alpha parameter $\alpha = 0.4$ and plasma beta parameter $\beta = 1.7$.} {We also use a set of EIC-preferred parameters, corresponding to the upper boundary of the model uncertainty band shown in Figure~\ref{fig:EIC_fit_sum_extra}.
+The accretion rate is $\dot{m} = 9.0 \times 10^{-4}$ in the quasi-quiescent state, and it is $\dot{m} = 1.8\times10^{-3}$ in the flaring state.
+The alpha parameter is $\alpha = 0.6$ and plasma beta parameter $\beta = 0.3$.} The best-fit parameters are summarized in Table~\ref{tab:EIC}.
+In the EIC scenario, a harder spectral index of electrons is injected to explain VHE gamma rays, while the X-ray emission is fully explained by the RIAF model. {Compared} to the SSC model, the EIC model provides a more reasonable explanation of the production of VHE gamma rays in the quasi-quiescent state for the fixed value of Doppler factor $\delta = 2.7$.
+The corresponding total jet power is estimated as { $P_{\rm jet} \simeq 2.1\times 10 ^{39}~\mathrm{erg~s^{-1}}$ (quasi-quiescent ) and $P_{\rm jet} \simeq 7.0\times 10 ^{39}~\mathrm{erg~s^{-1}}$ (flare)}, {both of which} are smaller than the total jet power inferred from radio observations. { We estimate the blob radius to be $R^\prime \sim 6.4 \times 10^{15}\,\text{cm}$ and $1.1 \times 10^{16}\,\text{cm}$ for the quasi-quiescent and flaring states, respectively.
+The size of the blob in the flaring state is approximately a factor of two larger than in the quasi-quiescent state; however, we consider this change to be modest and within the range of parameter uncertainties.} Both values are compact compared to the radio emission region of the jet.
+The derived size of the emission region in the flaring state is a slightly larger than that of the quasi-quiescent state.
+While flares are conventionally attributed to highly compact regions, our EIC model fitting indicates a scenario wherein the flare occurs at radius close to the dominant quasi-quiescent emission zone. {There are no direct observational constraints on the jet opening angle of NGC 4278 \citep[e.g.,][]{2005ApJ...622..178G}.
+However, a wide jet opening angle is not uncommon.
+For example, in the LLAGN M87, the jet opening angle is observed to be as large as $\sim 30^\circ$--$60^\circ$ at distances of $\sim 0.04$--$0.1$ pc from the central engine, representing the broadest opening angle reported for any extragalactic jet \citep{1999Natur.401..891J, Hada:2013yla}.
+Since the SMBH in NGC 4278 is approximately 20 times less massive than that in M87, a similar jet opening angle may be expected at distances of $\sim 0.002$--$0.05$ pc from the central engine.
+This range is broadly consistent with the location of the emission region inferred in the EIC model.}